kito99/polymer-typescript-demo/README.md

 ##### Prerequisites

-Since this project isn't yet a Polymer template (see [issue #1](https://github.com/virtua-tech/polymer-typescript-starter-kit/issues/1) to track progress, you need to clone the repo to use it.
+Since this project isn't yet a Polymer template (see [issue #1](https://github.com/virtua-tech/polymer-typescript-starter-kit/issues/1) to track progress), you need to clone the repo to use it.

 Assuming you have `node` and `bower` installed, once you clone the repo, install the dependencies:

     npm install
     bower install

-### Start the development server

-This command serves the app at `http://127.0.0.1:8081` and provides basic URL routing for the app:

-    polymer serve

 ### Build